FOR STUDENT TEAMS

 How do I apply?

 We use a streamlined application process with a single application for all four prizes.
-The 2019 application will be available in early January 2019.
+The 2019 application is due on March 8: apply here!

 What is the difference between the prizes?

 Sabin Sustainable Venture Prize ($25K): environmental or sustainability challenges

 Thorne Prize for Social Innovation in Health or Education ($25K): social innovation in the fields of health or education

 Miller Prize ($25K): disruptive tech or tech-enabled services

 Rothberg Catalyzer Prize @ Yale ($15K): innovative hardware solutions to medical challenges